What to Wear When You’re You

 This isn’t about fitting inside a box.
 It’s about reaching maximum potential to reach your goal.
 Are you revved up about your interview?
 Worried you’ll buy the wrong scrubs for tomorrow’s job?
 Planning on attending a legislative event?
 Do you crave to meet influential people up close and personal?
 Or are you pining away for that elusive 15-seconds-of -fame selfie at a cannabis cup?

 Yesterday a co-worker asked me if a marijuana bowtie would be appropriate wear to an upcoming legislative meeting at the Capitol with the AMMA, and I felt bad for saying no. Two weeks ago I would have said “GO FOR IT, GIRL.
 Do you!”
-As the newly appointed communications director of NORML, I have made a promise to relay the state director ‘s words.
-“Tell the people that we need them there.
+As the newly appointed communications director of Arizona NORML, I have made a promise to relay the director ‘s words.
+“Tell everyone that we need them there.
 They need to dress well.”
 I don’t disagree with his message, and after receiving AMMA’s invite, I see that this is a serious opportunity to make an impression with important people who make decisions about our lives.

 Working in the cannabis industry has taught me that eyes are always on you.
 Impressions are made based on appearances.
 The beautiful thing about freedom is people control their clothing choices, but they cannot control the consequences of how others feel about those choices.
 Everyone always has an opinion of their own.
 And if you’re trying to get stuff done in a movement, it makes sense to want to stand out to get your voice heard.